bludit/documentation-english/pages/content/custom-fields/index.md

 Settings > General > Custom fields
 ```

 To define custom field you need to generate a JSON structure.
+Check the following examples.

-The following example set a `string` field with the name `youtube`.
+Define a `string` field with the name `youtube`.
 ```
 {
     "youtube": {